Get expert help with your need for approval and validation. Simply click here to get started.

 5. Gaining attention or acceptance through gossip.

-Ah, yes, the gossip demon: the urge to tell tales to make yourself look better or smarter or more knowledgeable.
+Do you feel the urge to tell tales to make yourself look better or smarter or more knowledgeable?

 6. Appearing to agree with someone (verbally/non-verbally) when you don’t.

-How often do you find yourself listening to an enthusiastically expressed opinion that you don’t agree with one jot, but nevertheless adopt the automatic affirmative response?
+How often do you find yourself listening to an enthusiastically expressed opinion that you don’t agree with, but appear to agree with nonetheless?

-By expressing support for such a view, either with words or a nod of your head, you’re not being true to yourself.
+By expressing support for a view you don’t agree with, either with words or a nod of your head, you’re not being true to yourself.
 You just want that person to approve of you and like you.